Vela-Research/think-reason-learn/docs/source/research.rst

 Vela Research in close collaboration with Oxford University.
 This project integrates advanced AI techniques with interpretable machine learning to create transparent, high-performance models for complex classification tasks.
+For inquiries or collaboration opportunities, contact us at research@vela.partners.

 Papers
 ------